randylubin/blog-randylubin/_posts/2021-01-22-story-synth-overview.md

   games.

 ---
 A few months back I launched Story Synth, a web platform for designing, playing, and sharing prompt-driven storytelling games.
 I'm loving how it's shaping up and hope to continue expanding it for years to come.
-This post will cover the past, present, and future of the platform.
+This post covers the past, present, and future of the platform.

 ![](/images/screen-shot-2021-01-22-at-8-58-21-am.png)